ABarancewicz/Introduction_to_ML/E3 - Basic ML/readme.md

 ## Summary
 In this exercise you will:
+1. Retrieve relevant protein sequences from UniProt
-1. Learn how to one-hot encode protein sequences
+2. One-hot encode protein sequences
-2. Learn how to use:
-\
-  a. k-nearest neighbours
-\
-  b.
-Random forests
-\
-  c.
-Support vector machines
-\
-  d.
-Guassian process
-\
+3. Reduce dimensionality with PCA, TSNE, and T

 In this project we will be trying to model the nascent transcription rate of yeast genes based on the data from [this study.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2982843/)